Joel-Wang-Math/Yingzhou-Wang/_pages/cv.md

 Education
 ======
 * **M.A. in Mathematics (Foundations of Advanced Studies)**, University of Wisconsin–Madison, 2024–2026 (expected)
-  *Focus: Optimization, computational mathematics, data science*
+  *Focus: Optimization, Computational Mathematics, Data Science*

 * **B.S. in Mathematics & Applied Mathematics**, Beijing Normal University, 2021–2024
   *Interested in Algebra and Topology*